DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 “Do you see anything [new]”?
 (Mark 8:23 (NIV))

 ### Acknowledgment
-I would like to thank Erin Tichenor for her critical feedback and rutheless editing.
+I would like to thank Erin Tichenor and Duart Breedt for their critical feedback and rutheless editing.

 ### References